Derrynoose: Services

 The nearest hospital to Derrynoose is Daisy Hill Hospital.
 Primary education is provided by Our Lady's & St Mochua's Primary School.

-The local GAA club, St Mochua's (Cumann Naomh Mochua), is the main sporting outlet for the community and plays football in the Intermediate league and championship in Armagh and hurling in the Junior league and championship.
-The local community centre and GAA club use the same building.
-It also includes a bar.
+The local GAA club, St Mochua's (Cumann Naomh Mochua), is the main sporting outlet for the community and plays Gaelic Football in the Intermediate league and championship in Armagh and hurling in the Senior league and championship.
+The local community centre and GAA club use the same building, where facilities include a social club bar and kitchen facilities.

 There was formerly a locally owned shop and post office.
-There are a few local businesses including A&M Commercials, The Derryvale Inn pub, Albert Keenea Coal & Oil Armagh Trading Ltd, and M&S Freight Forwarding Ltd.
+There are a few local businesses including A&M Commercials, The Derryvale Inn pub, Albert Keenan Coal & Oil Armagh Trading Ltd, and M&S Freight Forwarding Ltd.

 Places of interest

 Places of interest include "The Standing Stone", St Mochua's Well, "The Stations of The Cross", St Mochua's Chapel, "The Old Chapel Ruins and Graveyard", The Emigration Stone and Listrakelt Fort.
 The site of the medieval parish church is marked by the ruins of a church built about 1622 in the townland of Listarkelt.